toseefkhan403/brick_breaker_reverse/README.md

 ## Gameplay
 - **Bounce to Break**: Instead of being the destroyer, you are the brick!
 Bounce on the balls to break them and earn points.
-- **Streaks and Scores**: Make streaks by jumping over multiple balls before landing, earning bonus points for skillful maneuvers.
+- **Streaks and Scores**: Make streaks by jumping over multiple balls before landing, earning bonus points for skillful manoeuvres.
 - **Double Jump**: Utilize the double jump to navigate tricky situations and keep the streak going.
 - **Energetic Experience**: Fast-paced gameplay combined with retro-styled graphics and energetic music for an immersive experience.